wiggitywhitney/mcp-commit-story/README.md

 - **Capture the narrative:** Each commit becomes a journal entry, recording not just the technical changes, but the decisions, frustrations, and small wins along the way.
 - **Remember how it felt:** The journal includes mood and emotional context, so you can look back and see not just what you did, but how you experienced it.
 - **Surface stories and insights:** By collecting real context from your workflow (AI Agent chat, terminal, code changes, commit messages), you can spot threads of challenge and triumph—perfect for blog posts, conference talks, or just understanding your own growth (no small thing!)
-- **Support retrospectives and reviews:** Summaries and insights make it easier to reflect, ask for promotion, or explain why certain choices were made.
+- **Support retrospectives and reviews:** Summaries and insights make it easier to reflect, ask for career advancement, or explain why certain choices were made.

 ---